Nandigram violence: Events of 14 March 2007

 The administration was directed to break up BUPC control of Nandigram, and an operation with over 3,000 police officers was launched on 14 March 2007.
 News of the impending action leaked to the BUPC, who amassed about 5,000 villagers at the entrances to Nandigram.
-Official figures claimed that 14 farmers died in the firing, but over 100 were declared "missing.
+Official figures claimed that 14 farmers died in the firing, but over 100 were declared "missing".

 The deaths in Nandigram sparked controversy about left-wing politics in India.
 Federal police said that they had recovered many bullets of a type not used by police, but in widespread criminal use.
 Few journalists could enter the area, their access being restricted by Communist Party of India (Marxist), or CPI(M), security checkpoints.
 Two people from a news channel were briefly abducted.

 After the 14 March killings, volunteer doctors visited the Nandigram health centre, the district hospital at Tamluk and the SSKM Hospital and compiled a report.
 In a press release, West Bengal governor Gopal Krishna Gandhi criticized his government's handling of the Nandigram incident.

 The scale of the action stunned the state, and the All India Trinamool Congress estimated the death toll at 50.
 West Bengal Minister of Public Works Kshiti Goswami of the Revolutionary Socialist Party (RSP) said that 50 people were taken to hospital, but it was impossible to determine how many were dead.
 CPI(M) members and supporters, and their families, were driven out of the area and their houses reportedly burnt by the BUPC.
 A week after the 14 March clashes, The Hindu estimated that about 3,500 persons had been displaced into relief camps as a result of BUPC threats.

 The CPI(M) adopted the position that land would not be acquired without the consent of the people of Nandigram.
 They accused the Jami Raksha Committee, a coalition of activists who opposed land acquisition, of armed attacks on relief camps which led to three deaths, a series of murders and a gang rape.
 Amnesty International expressed concern that the West Bengal government had not taken the steps necessary to ensure that all persons under its jurisdiction were protected from forced eviction and displacement and those who were forcibly displaced were ensured the minimum essential levels of food, shelter, water and sanitation, health care and education, with the right to voluntary return or resettlement and reintegration.

 The proposed SEZ was shelved after the 14 March police action.
-On 3 September, chief minister Buddhadeb Bhattacharjee expressed the government's preference for the sparsely-populated island of Nayachar, 30 km from Haldia, to set up the chemical hub.
+On 3 September, chief minister Buddhadeb Bhattacharjee expressed the government's preference for the sparsely populated island of Nayachar, 30 km from Haldia, to set up the chemical hub.

-CPI(M) cadres allegedly molested and raped 300 women and girls during the Nandigram invasions.
+CPI(M) cadres allegedly molested and raped 300 women and girls during the Nandigram violence.